johannesnicolaus/ASURAT/README.md

 <br>

-Concatenating multiple SSMs, gene expression matrices, and other information such as cell cycle, users can characterize individual cells from multiple biological aspects, facilitating the interpretation.
+Concatenating multiple SSMs, gene expression matrices, and other information such as cell cycle, users can characterize individual cells from multiple biological aspects, facilitating the interpretation (see the figure below).